jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

   * It uses `dotenv` to load the `.env` file during local development.
 This call should be one of the first lines of code executed.
   * It reads all required configuration values from `process.env`.
   * Crucially, it validates the presence and, where applicable, the format of essential environment variables.
 If a required variable (like `DATABASE_URL` or `JWT_SECRET`) is missing, the application should throw an error and refuse to start.
 This "fail-fast" approach prevents obscure runtime errors caused by a misconfigured environment.

+* **`config/prisma.ts`:** This file manages the Prisma Client instance, which is the primary interface for database operations.
+  * It creates and exports a single, shared Prisma Client instance to ensure efficient connection management.
+  * It configures logging options for development and production environments.
+  * It handles graceful shutdown by properly disconnecting the client when the application terminates.

 TypeScript
 // src/config/index.ts